 Groups of 10 or more, special group rates apply which amount to a £1 discount per person off normal admission prices.

 Additional Information for Wheelchair Users

-Full wheelchair access is available to just over 50% of the building which includes access to lower level displays, the Amazonian exhibits, the Native Marine exhibitis, the Seal Pool, disabled toilets, reception area and the downstairs seating area in Cafe Catch.
+Full wheelchair access is available to just over 50% of the building which includes access to lower level displays, the Amazonian exhibits, the Native Marine exhibits, the Seal Pool, disabled toilets, reception area and the downstairs seating area in Steprock Cafe.

 Assisted access (via temporary wheel ramps) is available to access a further 25% of the building which includes the meerkat enclosure and the shark tank.

 There is currently no wheelchair access to the marine tropical displays and to the Aquarium's gift shop via the external ramp accessible from the reception area.

 Unfortunately, in the interests of animal welfare, we are unable to allow assistance dogs near the animal displays in the Aquarium.
 The layouts of our enclosures are such that the animals are in places very close to public areas.
 This means that assistance dogs, even though very well behaved, can cause considerable stress to our animals.

 Registered assistance dogs are very welcome in our public reception, Café and gift shop areas as well as the public toilets (please be aware that the café, gift shop and toilets are all accessed by stairs).